Luca-Engel/Computer_Graphics/GL1_transforms/readme.txt

     we just need to use this formula to compute our mat_mvp matrix.

 - Problem:
-    For some reason, we forgot to multiply by actor.mat_model_to_world so there was no planets on the scenes, only the sun.
+    For some reason, we forgot to multiply by actor.mat_model_to_world so we couldn't see the planets on the scenes, only the sun.

 Task GL1.2.2: View matrix: